 ABSTRACT

 Hearing impairment limits one’s ability to undergo even the simplest routines in their daily life as they are unable to hear or experiencing hearing deficiency.
 However, in the advancement of today’s technology, hearing-impaired people are given chances to communicate with individuals around them only with the help of their own smartphones and a pair of modified glasses.
-This glasses were designed to help people with hearing impairments to be able to perceive words uttered by the person talking to them more easily.
+The aim of this project is to design a smart glass capable of assisting direct communication between a hearing-impaired person and an able-bodied person in a way that is instinctual while also considering the cost.
+This glasses were designed to help people with hearing impairments to be able to perceive words uttered by the person talking to them through visual stimuli.
 It is called Aide Glass.
-It functions by capturing sound waves coming from the person they talk to with the help of microphone, and transferring them to the cloud to be processed into text using speech recognition technology.
+It functions by capturing sound waves coming from the person they talk to with the help of microphone and transferring them to the cloud to be processed into text using speech recognition technology.
 The processed words will then be visually displayed onto a screen which can be seen through the glasses in the form of subtitles.
 Hence, using the technology stated, this glasses are able to help hearing-impaired people to communicate without actually hearing the words uttered to them, but ‘sees’ them.
-Smart glasses can be very beneficial in this, especially in situations where the other speaker does not know sign language.
-Furthermore, Smart glasses is economical as it costs only RM 178.48 to be built and its commercial price is only RM300 which is way cheaper if compared to hearing aids which cost at least RM3500.
+Smart glasses is economical as it costs only RM 178.48 to be built and its commercial price is only RM300 which is way cheaper if compared to hearing aids which cost at least RM3500.
 Thus, smart glasses can be a good future potential to those suffering with hearing impairments.

 TABLE OF CONTENTS